druimalban/saved_rap/README.md

 ## Modelling work and results

 As well as model validation results, the pipeline outputs a description of **processing** or work done by the pipeline, as an RDF graph.
-This uses the [PROV ontolog](https://www.w3.org/TR/2013/REC-prov-o-20130430/), which is particularly neat, as its semantics map remarkably well to Elixir and Erlang/OTP.
+This uses the [PROV ontology](https://www.w3.org/TR/2013/REC-prov-o-20130430/), which is particularly neat, as its semantics map remarkably well to Elixir and Erlang/OTP.
 Specifically:

-1. PROV [Agents](https://www.w3.org/TR/2013/REC-prov-o-20130430/#Agent) (specifically, [SoftwareAgents](https://www.w3.org/TR/2013/REC-prov-o-20130430/#SoftwareAgent)) maps to GenStage's stages.
-It may apply even more generally than this, e.g. GenServer or even any process running on the Erlang BEAM.
+1. PROV [Agents](https://www.w3.org/TR/2013/REC-prov-o-20130430/#Agent) (specifically, [SoftwareAgents](https://www.w3.org/TR/2013/REC-prov-o-20130430/#SoftwareAgent)) map closely to GenStage's stages, as well as the pipeline OTP application.
+It may apply even more generally than this, probably to GenServer, and perhaps any process running on the Erlang BEAM VM.
-2. PROV [Activities](https://www.w3.org/TR/2013/REC-prov-o-20130430/#Activity) model work/processing done by stages on an event.
+2. PROV [Activities](https://www.w3.org/TR/2013/REC-prov-o-20130430/#Activity) model work/processing done by stages on an event, as well as invocation of stages and the pipeline OTP application.
-3. PROV [Entities](https://www.w3.org/TR/2013/REC-prov-o-20130430/#Entity) model output produced by activities, as well as results of jobs.
+3. PROV [Entities](https://www.w3.org/TR/2013/REC-prov-o-20130430/#Entity) model final output produced by a pass through the pipeline of a submitted data manifest, in addition to output produced by individual stages, and results of jobs.

 Output is ['baked'](https://simonwillison.net/2021/Jul/28/baked-data/) into a web page, which is the primary way that end-users receive feedback.
 This web page describes data which were submitted, and results and any descriptive statistics are visualised, depending on the job type.